cwi-dis/igor/doc/using.md

 ## Prerequisites

 You need to have Python v2.7 installed, and that should also have `setuptools` installed.
+Python 3 is in principle supported, but Igor uses _web.py_ and its support for Python 3 is not complete, currently.

 Installing Python's package installation program `pip` will also install `setuptools`.